 The vendors are at the forefront of the technical inventions.

-For the majority of sponsors the concepts and implementation of decentralised clinical trials was to start navigating with uncertainties.
+For the majority of sponsors the concepts and implementation of decentralized clinical trials was to start navigating with uncertainties.
 They have to undergo a change management process from the traditional clinical trial performance to virtual or hybrid clinical trial concepts with a patient centric approach.

 The vendor selection process is facing new challenges as new different stakeholders with (new) technical solutions have to be assessed.
-According to ICH E6 (R2) the sponsor has to validate the technical solutions not only of the CRO but also of their subcontractors.
+According to ICH E6 (R2) the sponsor has to validate the technical solutions not only of the CRO (Contract Research Organisation) but also of their subcontractors.
 Therefore, it should be considered during the vendor selection process whether to go with a single or multiple provider, which also has an effect on the resources to oversee the outsourced activities.
 The risk assessment needs to include an additional security risk assessment especially cyberthreat protection during remote monitoring controls.

 Reassess the startup phase

-When talking at a recent conference about decentralised clinical trials some participants expressed the need for an extended startup phase involving all stakeholders to prepare the protocol, to integrate the technical solutions and exchange with regulatory authorities as early as possible.
+When talking at a recent conference about decentralized clinical trials some participants expressed the need for an extended startup phase involving all stakeholders to prepare the protocol, to integrate the technical solutions and exchange with regulatory authorities as early as possible.
 The data flow and communication throughout the clinical trial should be mapped proactively as well as the management of the data flow.
-Early involvement of the CROs and vendors before protocol finalization is another shift in paradigm for the vendor selection process and planning of the clinical trial.
+Early involvement of the CROs (Contract Research Organisations) and vendors before protocol finalization is another shift in paradigm for the vendor selection process and planning of the clinical trial.
 With the goal to ensure a feasible patient journey and site compliance throughout the study the pro-active approach of early involvement of the stakeholders can hardly be denied.

 Although start up time might take longer, it will pay off during the conduct of the study with a higher engagement of patients and sites.
 With this new approach patient training and education is paramount at the early stage of the clinical trial.